CumulusNetworks/docs/content/cumulus-netq-53/NVLink-Management/Upload-Custom-Certificates.md

 ## Rotate Certificates

-Certificate rotation lets you replace the CA, server, or switch P12 certificates in-place, without reinstalling NetQ NVLink.
+Certificate rotation lets you replace CA, server, or switch P12 certificates in-place without reinstalling NetQ NVLink.
 Rotate certificates before they expire or when a certificate or key is compromised.

+NetQ automatically monitors your certificates and raises a warning 30 days before expiry, escalating to critical once expired.
+By default, NetQ checks every 6 hours; both the interval and threshold are configurable, and alerts are delivered to your configured webhook receiver.
+See {{<link title="Manage Alerts/#certificate-expiration" text="Manage Alerts">}}.
 ### Rotation Prerequisites

 The CA and server certificates must already be uploaded before you can rotate them.
 See {{<link title="#Upload the Certificates using the API" text="Upload the Certificates using the API">}}.